 This is a client specific HMO health benefit plan.
-We have coordinated and contracted through the CU Health Plan-Exclusive network of Professional Providers, Hospitals, pharmacies, and support services (e.g., laboratory, x-ray, pharmacy, and physical therapy) to arrange for or provide comprehensive health care services to Members.
+We have coordinated and contracted through the CU Health Plan-Exclusive North, CU Health Plan-Exclusive Central and CU Health Plan-Exclusive South network (collectively the CU Health Plan-Exclusive network) of Professional Providers, Hospitals, pharmacies, and support services (e.g., laboratory, x-ray, pharmacy, and physical therapy) to arrange for or provide comprehensive health care services to Members.
 Learning how an HMO works can help you make the best use of your health care benefits.
-Provider can be accessed through the Find a Provider link at www.anthem.com/cuhealthplan.
+Provider can be accessed through the Find a Provider link at www.anthem.com/CUHealthPlan.

 We strive to maintain reasonable health care costs by working with you, your Providers, Hospitals, and other Providers in unity.
-You and your Primary Care Provider (PCP) work together to obtain Referrals to Specialists in your CU Health Plan-Exclusive network and to obtain Preauthorizations for services, helping to ensure that you receive care that is Medically Necessary, performed in the appropriate setting, and is otherwise a Covered Service.
+You and your Primary Care Provider (PCP) work together to obtain Referrals to Specialists in your CU Health Plan-Exclusive and to obtain Preauthorizations for services, helping to ensure that you receive care that is Medically Necessary, performed in the appropriate setting, and is otherwise a Covered Service.
 A result of your collaboration with your PCP is lower cost of health care.
 More details can be found under the MANAGED CARE FEATURES heading in this section of this Benefits Booklet.